FOR eligible high school students

-The MOWR application is required each term the student plans to participate in the dual enrollment program and would like to receive funding from MOWR.
-The MOWR application requires the dual enrollment courses to be listed and approved by the high school/home study program and post secondary institution.
-The courses must be from the MOWR Approved Course Directory located on GAcollege411.org.
+The Dual Enrollment application is required each term the student plans to participate in the dual enrollment program and would like to receive funding from Dual Enrollment.
+The Dual Enrollment application requires the dual enrollment courses to be listed and approved by the high school/home study program and post-secondary institution.
+The courses must be from the Dual Enrollment Approved Course Directory located on GAfutures.org.

-Due to class availability constraints, enrollment in the MOWR program will be limited.
+Due to class availability constraints, enrollment in the Dual Enrollment program will be limited.

-Post secondary institutions are under no obligation to offer courses that will insure a student participating in MOWR will complete high school graduation requirements on time.
+Post secondary institutions are under no obligation to offer courses that will insure a student participating in Dual Enrollment will complete high school graduation requirements on time.
 Academic advising and course planning will be coordinated through the Georgia College Academic Advising Department.

 Required textbooks will be available for rent at no cost to the student from the Georgia College Barnes & Noble Bookstore only.

-Funding for eligible students enrolled through MOWR is available through the Georgia College Office of Financial Aid.
+Funding for eligible students enrolled through Dual Enrollment is available through the Georgia College Office of Financial Aid.
 Once awarded funding through this office, tuition and mandatory fees may be covered, but course specific fees will be the responsibility of the student.